benem3000/mcspatched/README.md

 # MCSPatched-Bazzite &nbsp; [![Generate Kmod](https://github.com/benem3000/mcspatched/actions/workflows/build.yml/badge.svg)](https://github.com/benem3000/mcspatched/actions/workflows/build.yml)

-Huge thanks to WoodyWoodster for providing the orginal patch here: https://github.com/WoodyWoodster/mac80211-mcs-patch This uses a modified version to expand it to newer protocols.
-(VHT,HE,EHT)

-This repository provides a pre-compiled, toggleable kernel module for Bazzite and Fedora Atomic desktops.
-It bypasses basic MCS set validation to resolve Wi-Fi connectivity issues with certain 4x4 access points, such as newer Comcast gateways (XB7+).

-The patch is disabled by default and must be explicitly enabled after installation.

 ## Installation

 To ensure your system properly imports the signing keys and policies, there is a two-step rebase process.